yaenchen/hw6-hmm-viterbi/README.md

 - First focus on understanding and then implementing the Viterbi algorithm (piece meal style) with **simple** unit tests (i.e., assert statements) as checkpoints for edge and user cases.

-- The **user case one** example was reviewed in lecture (slides 13-74).
-Here is the link for the slide deck titled ["Hidden Markov Models Inferring Academic Success"](https://docs.google.com/presentation/d/1-iE4dxesqii9MoBC5x3jcZ3tv7kLjSqpeB1Xfeeb5vQ/edit#slide=id.g205428ee7e4_0_515)
+- The use case reviewed in lecture can be found at the path hw6-hmm-viterbi/test/test_user_case.py in the pytest function **test_use_case_lecture**.
+Here is the link to the presentation titled ["Hidden Markov Models Inferring Academic Success"](https://docs.google.com/presentation/d/1-iE4dxesqii9MoBC5x3jcZ3tv7kLjSqpeB1Xfeeb5vQ/edit#slide=id.g205428ee7e4_0_515) (refer to slides 13-74).

 The unit test inputs and (simple) assert checks for **user case one** have already been defined for you as an example.